 During the year the Company has not accepted any public deposits under the CompaniesAct 2013.

-In compliance of the Sexual Harassment of Women at Workplace (Prevention Prohibition& Redressal) Act 2013 (Act') and Rules made thereunder your Company hasconstituted Internal Committees (IC) for different locations of Company's units.
-Duringthe year no complaint related to sexual harassment was received at any of the units ofthe Company.
+In compliance of the Sexual Harassment of Women at Workplace (Prevention Prohibition& Redressal) Act 2013 (Act) and Rules made thereunder your Company hasconstituted Internal Committees (IC) for different locations of Companys units.
+Nocomplaint of sexual harassment was reported during the year.

-Your Directors also thank the employees at all levels for the dedication and hard workput in to surge ahead in these challenging times.
+Your Directors would further like to thank the employees at all levels for thededication and hard work put in to surge ahead in these challenging times.